sbanati/note-flow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is an express.js challenge where I was tasked with building a backend for a note-taking application.
+This project is a Javascript challenge where I was tasked with building a weather dashboard that will run in the browser and contain dynamically updated HTML and CSS.
+It can be used to check weather daily, or for the week when thinking of longer term situations.
 <br><br>
-I was provided with the front end and built the back end , connected the two and deployed the application to heroku
+I was told to use the openweather API to retrieve weather data.
+I was also tasked with utilizing localStorage features to store any persistent data.
+I was given freedom to use any Javascript solution to handle the functionality.
+The project was powered by dynamically updated HTML and CSS powered by jQuery